Training on Request

 Protest Preparation and Response (1 day)

-This course will examine what is needed to properly prepare and respond to protest and demonstrations.
-Police tactics, the First Amendment, and non-sworn response will be highlighted throughout this training.
+This course will examine what is needed to properly prepare and respond to protests and demonstrations.
+Police tactics, the First Amendment, and non-sworn responses will be highlighted throughout this training.
 This training is relevant to campus law enforcement & public safety, as well as our partners in municipal, state, and federal law enforcement.

 Sexual Assault on Campus: A Trauma Informed Response (1-2 days based on your needs)